 Second, you must show that the "remedies at law," such as money damages, are inadequate.
-143 This means that you have to show that no other available legal remedy will address your injury.
+145 This means that you have to show that no other available legal remedy will address your injury.
 In other words, you must show that an injunction is the only way to prevent and correct the source of your injury, and that money damages will not do this.
-144 Because an injunction often involves court monitoring, you should also explain why such ongoing court involvement is necessary.
+146 Because an injunction often involves court monitoring, you should also explain why such ongoing court involvement is necessary.

 When attempting to decide whether these requirements have been met, just like with a preliminary injunction, a court will have to consider who will suffer more between you and the defendant if they grant the injunction in your favor, or deny the injunction in the defendant's favor.
 It is your responsibility to show the court that that harm you would suffer if your injunction is denied, is greater than the harm the defendant would suffer if your injunction is granted.
 Finally, you also need to convince the court that granting your permanent injunction would not hurt the public interest.
 As with a preliminary injunction, you can attempt to satisfy these requirements by showing that granting the injunction will not have a negative impact on public resources.
-In the property of the present that the property of the proper
+148